Stuart Airey (bowls)

 Stuart Airey (born 4 October 1971) is an English international lawn bowler.

 Bowls career

+Airey was an England junior international and was the winner of the English U25 indoor singles in 1995.

 In 1997 & 1998, he won the Hong Kong International Bowls Classic pairs titles with Andrew Wills.

 In 2009 he won the triples and fours silver medals at the Atlantic Bowls Championships.

 He competed for England in the 2010 Commonwealth Games Men's pairs winning a silver medal with Mervyn King and four years later he won another silver medal in the men's fours at the 2014 Commonwealth Games.